Fibe Mini

 Fibe Mini (ファイブミニ) is a Japanese soft drink with added dietary fiber produced by Otsuka Pharmaceutical.
 It was launched in 1988, and is often considered the first "functional food".

+Overview

 The functional ingredient is polydextrose, which has been associated with health benefits.
 The drink also includes minerals and vitamins.

 It was a hit upon launch and began the functional food trend in Japan from 1988 to 1989, a period that produced 51 dietary fiber drinks.
 The fiber sources of these products were often added to milk and soft drinks.